 Teachers' diaries

 Take a sneak peek into the daily lives of teachers across the world in the Teachers' diaries section.
-Our latest diarists are Ruth Powell, who is based in Dublin, and David Foster, who lives in London.

 The main aims behind publishing these diaries are: to bring some good writing to you; to open the door to classrooms so that you can share other teachers' experiences of teaching English and to provide a series of thoughts and ideas that will allow you to reflect on teaching practice.
 We hope you will also find them entertaining.
 At times the writers also describe the experience of living in a foreign country and some also use occasional strong language.